 No two organizations share the same marketing needs.
 Different industries, competitive environments, market positions and more call for a variety of marketing talent.
-Whether you’re a huge global brand or a growing startup with big vision, we’ll work with you to find the best contract staffing solutions anywhere in the country.

 This is not the first time we have partnered with MarketPro.
-We go back to them for senior level marketing roles because they deliver at a consistently high level.
-In the end we had multiple great candidates to choose from for each role.
+We go back to them for senior-level marketing roles because they deliver at a consistently high level.
+In the end, we had multiple great candidates to choose from for each role.
 The toughest part was picking from multiple talented professionals. – Charles Freund, EVP Global Sales at FleetCor Technologies

 In the fast-paced world of marketing, you’re usually operating on a tight schedule.
 In such an environment, the risk of bringing in the wrong marketing professional or interim is high, especially if you don’t have regular experience finding and communicating with top marketing talent.

 The outcome of a wrong choice is costly: a subpar output on your critical marketing efforts plus the cost of finding another properly qualified fit.

 You can’t afford to let your marketing suffer while you struggle to find the right talent for the job.
 Get the marketers you need, the first time, with contract staffing from MarketPro.

 We’re no strangers to finding and recruiting today’s best marketing talent.
 It’s all we do.
 We eliminate your risk of investing in an under-qualified or poor-fitting candidate and get you the talent you need fast.